rodfer0x80/RobotSimulation/README.md

 > Edit "configs.go" to configure your own robot, world size and graphics

 #### Next
-- Build this in C
+- Build this in C or Rust